bcomnes/top-bun/README.md

 All static assets in the `src` directory are copied 1:1 to the `public` directory.

+## Implementation

+`siteup` bundles the best tools for every technology in the stack:

+- `js` is bundled with [`esbuild`](https://github.com/evanw/esbuild).
+- `css` is processed with [`postcss`](https://github.com/postcss/postcss).
+- `md` is processed with [markdown-it](https://github.com/markdown-it/markdown-it).
+- static files are processed with [cpx2](https://github.com/bcomnes/cpx2).

+These tools are treated as implementation details, but they may be exposed more in the future.
+The idea is that they can be swapped out for better tools in the future if they don't make it.

 ## Roadmap

 `siteup` works and has a rudimentary watch command, but hasn't been battle tested yet.